 If you suspect black mold growth (or any mold growth) in your home, you don’t have to be resigned to breathing spores or other dangerous byproducts.
 You can protect your lungs by running an air purifier for mold while you pursue remediation.

-Keep reading to learn everything you need to know about how black mold works and how Air Oasis can aid in your fight against indoor air contaminants.
+Keep reading to learn everything you need to know about how black mold works and how Air Oasis air purifiers can aid in your fight against indoor air contaminants.

 Black Mold Basics

 Many molds are black in color, but black mold refers to a specific variety called Stachybotrys chartarum.
 Although countless reports detail bizarre and severe reactions to black mold exposure, its toxicity remains a controversial topic.
 Feared by homeowners and allergy-sufferers world-wide, this particular microfungus is more infamous than any other indoor mold.

 Black mold is greenish-black in color that typically grows in small, thinly textured circles.
 From far away, black mold can appear to be a gray or black stain; up close, it can look fuzzy or speckled.
 Black mold is a dematiaceous fungus, meaning it is darkly pigmented and can cause a variety of infections in humans.